Wine labels aren't (always) Chinese!

 This idea is generally based on the famous example of white having positive meanings in Western countries (such as purity) but negative ones in Asian countries (such as death).
 While it has the merit of being striking and of drawing attention to the notion of cultural differences, this example is also too simplistic and therefore produces a general recommendation (localize packaging) that is not always relevant.

-In most cultures, colors have positive AND negative meanings, which can be activated (or not) depending on the context and their articulation with other signs.
+In most cultures, colors have positive AND negative meanings, which may or may not be activated depending on the context and their articulation with other signs.
 For example, white can ALSO refer to death in the West, if we look at the visual representation of near-death experiences (white light at the end of the tunnel) or ghosts (white shroud).
-Furthermore, in many market situations, consumers (whether Asian or Western) seek to consume products they perceive as exotic.
-Localizing packaging in such situations results in a loss of perceived authenticity and diminishes the product's appeal.
+Moreover, in many market situations, consumers (whether Asian or Western) seek to consume products they perceive as exotic.
+Localizing the packaging in such situations results in a loss of perceived authenticity and diminishes the product's appeal.

 Our results show that a packaging design can remain intelligible to very different cultures if it uses motivated signs.
 It is therefore possible to create a design that remains typical of its origin and at the same time understandable in its export markets.